JJSlabbert/iTilt-digital-hydrometer/README.md

 -MPU6050 (Install from Arduino IDE)

 # STEPS
--Load the Firmware from source or binary on your iSpindel
+-Load the Firmware from source or binary on your iSpindel.
+If you had the iSpindel firmware (or other firmware using EEPROM) installed, you may need format your SPIFFS.
+Read the disclaimer.

 -The LED_BUILTIN (Blue LED in my case) should flash

--Short the two reset pins and tilt the iTilt vertical (Cup, USB port must be on top)
+-Short the two reset pins (press reset) and tilt the iTilt vertical (Cup, USB port must be on top)

 -Place your iTilt horizontal on a levelled surface